-Which is why this organization hack will be super helpful if you tend to forget your stuff at home!
+This is why this organization hack will be super helpful if you tend to forget your stuff at home!

-Once you get home, all you will have to do with your bag, wallet, keys, jacket and whatever else you have on you is to leave it at your designated drop off place.
+Once you get home, all you will have to do with your bag, wallet, keys, jacket and whatever else you have on you is to leave it at your designated drop-off place.

-The easiest way to do this is to have your drop off zone next to your entry door for easy access when you’ll be on your way out again.
+The easiest way to do this is to have your drop-off zone next to your entry door for easy access when you’ll be on your way out again.